-The schist stone of the Ida Valley comes in several colour ways.
-The pallet covers greys, greens and the rust colours so iconically associated with the Central Otago region.
-The blending caused by the layered rock generates subtle patterns in one direction and startling marbling surfaces in another.
+The schist stone of the Ida Valley comes in several colours.
+The pallet covers greys, blue and the rust colours so iconically associated with the Central Otago region.
+We blend these tones together to create a natural looking stone wall, with subtle patterns and textures that can not be replicated.

 The image of the Schist of Otago’s history has a very distinctive structure.
 The texture is determined by the laying down of sediments millions of years ago that has undergone a complicated process of partial melting and uplift.
 The stone is extracted from the site with heavy machinery then guillotined, resulting in a naturally textured face that is both honed and natural.